onlinewebgrow/image-dimensions-display/README.md

 == Upgrade Notice ==

-= 1.0.3 =
+= 1.0.4 =
-This version ensures compatibility with WordPress 6.7 and includes performance improvements.
+This version adds recommended size functionality and improves the user interface.

 == Source Code ==